beowulfey/pylinnaeo/README.md

 ## [Click here for binary downloads](https://github.com/beowulfey/linnaeo/releases) ##
 (Only the latest release has binaries here at the moment)

+After downloading, there are some tips on using it located [further down](https://github.com/beowulfey/linnaeo#How-do-I-use-it)

 Quick note -- this program is still being actively developed!
 It's not quite feature complete, although it's close!
 If you like it but find something is missing or broken, please leave a note in the issues tab (or wait a few days -- I'm adding stuff pretty regularly at the moment)

 Thanks! --beowulfey